trinodb/trino/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

 data for longer than necessary, increasing the time and resources needed for the query.

-With cost based join enumeration, Presto uses :doc:`/optimizer/statistics` provided by connectors to estimate the costs for different join orders and automatically picks the join order with the lowest computed costs.
+With cost based join enumeration, Trino uses :doc:`/optimizer/statistics` provided by connectors to estimate the costs for different join orders and automatically picks the join order with the lowest computed costs.